twosixlabs/V3SPA/README.md

 By default, the application will be served on port 8080.
 You can change the mapping in docker-compose.yml, line 7.
 For example to run it on port 7079 change it to `- 7079:8080`.

-MongoDB is mounted on local folders in current directory.
-If required, you can change the mounting points in docker-compose.yml lines 21 and 26.
+By default, MongoDB is mounted onto local (host, your machine) directories in the current (V3SPA) directory.
+If required, create the new directories where you want the data stored and then change the mounting points in docker-compose.yml lines 21 and 26.

 ### Using V3SPA